HishitaGupta/Aura.ai/README.md

 ---

-AURA.ai is a cutting-edge AI driven platform designed to **automate video creation** from text-based inputs such as brochures or PDFs.
+AURA.ai is a cutting-edge AI driven platform designed to **Automate video creation** from text-based inputs such as brochures or PDFs.
 It seamlessly integrates **interactive quizzes** and provides detailed **analytics** to enhance user engagement.
 Perfect for **education, corporate training,** and **HR assessments**, AURA.ai offers **multilingual support** and real-time feedback, transforming the way content is delivered.

 ---